Gainers are hypercaloric supplements used by those who want to gain weight.

-José and gainer
+José and the gainer

 José has a fast metabolism, and although he thinks he eats a lot, he actually eats little.

-He decides to buy another bag, because the first one is over, and at the end of the second month José no longer weighs 60kg, but 70kg.
+So he decides to buy another bag, because the first one is over, and at the end of the second month José no longer weighs 60kg, but 70kg.

-The Joseph after the gainer
+José after the gainer

-José has two choices.
+José has two chances.

-José ends up anyway.
+José ends up the same.

-José realizes that it is not exactly the supplement that gives him the weight he wants, but the calories he eats.
+José realizes that it is not the supplement that gives him the weight he wants, but the calories he eats.

 This type of supplement works simply because it significantly increases your caloric intake.